Generic name: metaproterenol [ met-a-proe-TER-e-nol ]

 It is very important that your doctor check your progress or your child's progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.

-Check with your doctor at once if you or your child continue to have breathing problems after using a dose of metaproterenol or if your condition gets worse.
+Check with your doctor at once if you or your child continue to have breathing problems after using a dose of this medicine or if your condition gets worse.

-Do not change your dose or stop using metaproterenol without asking your doctor first.
+Do not change your dose or stop using this medicine without asking your doctor first.